Papal Concert to Commemorate the Shoah: Event and program

 The event was attended by 7,500 invited guests, including several hundred survivors of the Holocaust, from around the world.
 The six candle Holocaust candelabra was lit in the concert hall by six survivors and their descendants.
-One of these was Margit Raab Kalina, Maestro Levine's mother-in-law, a survivor of Płaszów, Auschwitz-Birkenau, and Bergen-Belsen.
+One of these was Margit Raab Kalina, Levine's mother-in-law, a survivor of Płaszów, Auschwitz-Birkenau, and Bergen-Belsen.
 The candelabra burned throughout the performance to demonstrate, as the Pope stated in his discourse at the end of the concert that, "The walls of this hall have no limits.
 The victims: fathers, mothers, brothers, sisters and friends, are here with you, they are with us.
 They will never be forgotten."
 As the Pope also stated: It was like a night of "common meditation and shared prayer" in the Vatican.

 The program included Schubert Psalm 92, Bernstein Chichester Psalms (1965) (soloist: Gregory Daniel Rodriguez), Bernstein Symphony 3 "Kaddish" (1961-3) excerpt (narrator: Richard Dreyfuss), Bruch Kol Nidre, Op.
 47 (soloist: Lynn Harrell), and Beethoven Symphony 9 in D Minor, Op.
 125, Movement 3 "Adagio molto e cantabile."
 The concert and the recording were produced by Randall Jamail and released by Justice Record Co.